marioabouzeid/BitMind/README.md

 ### Step 8: Access the Application

-You can access the web application at http://localhost:8000 in your web browser.
+You can access the web application at http://0.0.0.0:8000 in your web browser (or your allowed hosts).

 That's it!
 You've successfully set up and run the project using Docker.
-You can copy and paste these steps into your README.md file for easy reference.

 ## API Documentation